PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator identifying a drop-down menu text | the value to match with the result

-## Verify Selected Index Not Contain
+## Verify Selected Index Not Match

-Verifies that option index (option number, starting at 0) for selected option in the specified select element not contain the given value.
+Verifies that option index (option number, starting at 0) for selected option in the specified select element not match the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifySelectedIndexNotContain(locator, text)
+verifySelectedIndexNotMatch(locator, text)
 `

 `
-verifySelectedIndexNotContain(parentLocator, locator, text)
+verifySelectedIndexNotMatch(parentLocator, locator, text)
 `

 ### Parameters